Eccentric Catastrophes & What To Do With Them: Introduction

-The Fourier integrals in question possess a phase function of the form $\Psi = 2\pi f t - m V$, with time $t$, frequency $f$, true anomaly of the orbit $V$, and integer $m$.
+In this paper, we take a step toward resolving this problem, while also simultaneously elucidating the complicated phase and frequency structure of GWs from eccentric binaries.
+The Fourier integrals in question possess a phase function of the form $\Psi = 2\pi f t - m V$, with time $t$, frequency $f$, true anomaly of the orbit $V$, and harmonic number $m$, which only takes integer values.
 This phase function mimics those found in the study of the full inspiral of eccentric CBCs.
-We show that stationary points, which are necessary for the application of the SPA, only exist when the frequency satisfies $f_{\rm min} < f < f_{\rm max}$, with $f_{\rm min/max}$ given by Eq.~\eqref{eq:fmin-max}, and corresponding to an integer multiple of the apocenter and pericenter frequencies, respectively.
-In this interval, the SPA is valid, and the Fourier integral evaluates to an oscillatory function, given in Eq.~\eqref{eq:Em-spa}.
-As $f\rightarrow f_{\rm max}$, the stationary points coalesce, forming a fold catastrophe, and disappear for $f > f_{\rm max}$.
-In the high frequency limit $f \gg f_{\rm max}$, the integral is then approximated by the Airy function behavior given in Eq.~\eqref{eq:Em-airy}, which specifically possesses an exponential tail that is strongly dependent on the value of the orbital eccentricity.
-We show that these two approximations, SPA and high frequency, can be combined to create a matched (or uniform) asymptotic expansion across $f=f_{\rm max}$.
-The asymptotic expansion is closed-form, and expressed in terms of special functions, specifically the Airy function ${\rm Ai}(x)$ and the Scorer function ${\rm Gi}(x)$~\cite{NIST:DLMF}.

-After developing the matched asymptotic expansion, we investigate a number of applications of this result.
-First, we consider the construction of new EFB waveforms.
-The EFB formalism seeks to model the GWs from highly eccentric binaries by reducing the signal to a set of discrete bursts, with each burst corresponding to the emission from a single orbit.
-We show that the leading PN order quadrupole waveforms in the frequency domain reduce down to the Fourier integrals investigated herein, and as a result, we can apply the asymptotic expansion to approximate them.
-We find that the match between numerical leading PN order waveforms and the new EFB waveforms in white noise is typically $>0.985$ for orbital eccentricities $e>0.3$, provided a suitable low frequency cutoff is applied.
-This cutoff is applied to avoid issues with the asymptotic expansion near $f=f_{\rm min}$, which is typically a small value for sources in ground based detectors.
+We show that stationary points only exists when a particular condition is satisfied, specifically when the Fourier frequency is between the apocenter and pericenter frequencies, multiplied by the integer $m$.
+When the Fourier frequency equals either of these, the SPA obtains a singularity and becomes divergent.
+Such a singularity is referred to as a \textit{catastrophe}, and the study of such quantities is known as \textit{catastrophe theory}~\cite{Thom,ROOPNARINE2008531,Arnold,Golubitsky}.
+In the high frequency limit, specifically when the Fourier frequency is greater than the pericenter frequency, the SPA is no longer valid, and the Fourier integrals are approximated by an Airy function response.
+We develop a matched asymptotic expansion across the catastrophe, which provides a closed-form and analytic expression for generic Fourier integrals of Keplerian quantities.